 "With such an abundance of young talent in Sydney's theatre scene at the moment, we think CARRIE is such an exciting opportunity to launch and celebrate the artists that are going to be heading our professional stages in Sydney very soon.
 CARRIE is also such an important piece to still put on, as it presents a cautionary tale about our youth and how we must ensure that individuality and what makes us unique is celebrated rather than used as a point of criticism."

-The company engaged for the 2018 season of CARRIE: The Musical is Michele Lansdown, Kirralee Elliott, Lauren Anne Paul, Matt Laird, Rachel Tunaley, Zach Selmes, Jasmine Sands, Heather Campbell, Ryan Smith, Kirsty Hooper, Sinead Cristaudo, Hamish Stening, Nic Savage, Sophie McGregor and Jared Pallesen.
+The company engaged for the 2018 season of CARRIE: The Musical is Michele Lansdown, Kirralee Elliott, Lauren Anne Paul, Matt Laird, Rachel Tunaley, Zach Selmes, Jasmine Sands, Heather Campbell, Ryan Smith, Kristy Hooper, Sinead Cristaudo, Hamish Stening, Nic Savage, Sophie McGregor and Jared Pallesen.

 The show’s original authors have joined together for a newly reworked and fully re-imagined vision of this gripping tale, and Louis Ellis Productions is excited to present this 2012 revival version.
 CARRIE features a book by Lawrence D. Cohen (screenwriter of the classic film), music by Academy Award winner Michael Gore (Fame, Terms of Endear- ment) and lyrics by Academy Award winner Dean Pitchford (Fame, Footloose).

 Emerging theatre director Hayden Tonazzi leads the creative team.
 Producer is Lucy Allen, Music Director is Zara Stanton, and the Choreographer / Assistant Director is London Academy of Dramatic Arts (LAMDA) graduate Laura Balboni.

 MICHELE LANSDOWN is Margaret White